AI-PoweredShipped to ProdConcept to CodeAgent NativeStartups

 Gemini 2.5 Pro generates ~730 thinking tokens per call with no API control to disable them.
 Every agent call — even extracting "red dress under $100" into a tool schema — had a 6–17 second time-to-first-token.
 The agent loop makes two LLM calls minimum, so users waited 12–34 seconds before seeing anything.
 Worse, as tool results accumulated in the context window, Pro lost track of its completion instructions.
 It would acknowledge in its reasoning that it had enough results, then immediately re-search instead of responding.
 In the worst cases, it looped 3–4 times — a query that should take 3–5 seconds took 30–60+.

-Pro was removed from the production loop entirely.
-The architecture migrated to Gemini 3 Flash with dynamic reasoning modulation — thinking_level: MINIMAL for tool-call phases (entity extraction, schema mapping) and thinking_level: LOW for synthesis.
-This dropped end-to-end latency from 30-60s to 3.5-5s.
-The key insight: the right model for an agent loop isn't the smartest model — it's the model whose reasoning overhead you can actually control.
+Pro was removed from tool-call iterations and reserved for synthesis only.
+Tool-call phases now run Gemini 3 Flash with thinking_level: MINIMAL (entity extraction, schema mapping); synthesis runs Pro at thinking_level: LOW, with rate-limit quarantine forcing Flash fallback under pressure.
+End-to-end latency dropped from 30–60s to 3.5–5s.
+The right model for an agent loop isn't the smartest model — it's the model whose reasoning overhead you can actually control.

 The moment you add friction to overriding the agent, you've broken the trust contract.

-Shipped and live.
-The platform runs a 41-tool agent system across 25,295 lines of TypeScript backend code and 28 React components.
-It indexes 4,000+ resale products with zero manual curation.
+The platform runs a 31-tool agent system across 25,295 lines of TypeScript backend code and 27 React components, indexing 4,000+ resale products with zero manual curation.

 The system includes durable checkpointing (state persists after every tool call), SSE streaming with heartbeat keepalive, and a Glass Box UI that shows users exactly which filters the agent inferred versus which they set themselves.